iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 **Use case:**

-This geometry type is used to describe a full circle, symmetric with respect to the phi-coordinate.
-In other words, each point on the circle has the same r,z-value.
-Therefore, it is sufficient to describe this circle with a single point in the r,z-plane.
+This geometry type describes a full circle, symmetric with respect to the coordinate _azimuth.
+In other words, each point on the circle has the same value for the coordinates _radial_distance and _vertical_distance.
+Therefore, it is sufficient to describe this circle by only specifying this value of _radial_distance and _vertical_distance.

 **Extra requirements:**